tsender/AutomaticSceneGeneration/README.md

 **Installing the ROS2 Packages**

 We will assume you are using Ubuntu for all-things ROS-related.
-1. Install a supported ROS2 version per the ROS2 documentation OR use our provided dockerfiles in Ubuntu with all the needed dependencies.
-If using docker, then you can download our docker image with the tag `tsender/tensorflow:gpu-focal-foxy` (you may need to login to your docker account from the command line) or you can modify the original docker image [here](https://github.com/tsender/dockerfiles/blob/main/tensorflow_foxy/Dockerfile) and build it.
+1. Install a supported ROS2 version OR use our provided dockerfiles in Ubuntu with all the needed dependencies.
+If using docker, then you can download our docker image with the tag `tsender/tensorflow:gpu-focal-foxy` (you may need to login to your docker account from the command line) or you can modify the [original docker image](https://github.com/tsender/dockerfiles/blob/main/tensorflow_foxy/Dockerfile) and build it.
 2. Let's put all of our code in a common folder: `mkdir ~/auto_scene_gen`
 3. Let's clone and build rosbridge_suite
    ```